 American Bulldogs are not the same as English or French Bulldogs.
 While all bulldogs have similar origins, they have different characteristics.

 - An American Bulldog is much larger, weighing up to 120 pounds, and was primarily a working and protection dog.

 - English Bulldogs, also known as British Bulldogs, weigh up to about 55 pounds.
 Today, they are bred as companion dogs.
 They have much stockier bodies and brachycephalic faces.

 - French Bulldogs weigh up to 30 pounds and were first created as miniature English Bulldogs.
 They have perky ears and less droopy facial features.

-A pit bull is not a breed but refers to a type that includes the American Pit Bull Terrier, American Staffordshire Terrier, and Staffordshire Bull Terrier.
-Many people consider the American Bulldog part of the pit bull group since they share a similar ancestry.
-However, although they look similar, the American Bulldog is considered a working dog within the mastiff group while pit bulls are in the terrier group.
+A pit bull is not a purebred dog, but it does share a similar ancestry with the American Pit Bull Terrier, American Staffordshire Terrier, and Staffordshire Bull Terrier.
+Even though they look similar, the American Bulldog is considered a working dog within the mastiff group while pit bulls are in the terrier group.
 The American Bully is also often confused with the American Bulldog.